 There are three principal Board Committees: Audit; Remuneration; and Nomination.
 The roles and responsibilities of each of these Committees are detailed below.
-Currently, Richard Amos is Chair of the Audit Committee and Nomination committee with Katrina Nurse as a member of both Committees and Tom Black as a member of the Nomination Committee.
+Currently, Richard Amos is Chair of the Audit Committee and Nomination Committee with Katrina Nurse as a member of both Committees and Tom Black as a member of the Nomination Committee.
 Katrina Nurse is Chair of the Remuneration Committee with Richard Amos as a member of the Committee.
-Tom Black stepped down as a member of the Audit and Remuneration Committee on 26 October 2022 following the conclusion of the AGM.